bencheee/BlackJack/README.md

 - JavaScript code does not work in Internet Explorer 11 which causes page elements to display incorrectly on load, and none of the events work.

+- Screen height is not properly calculated on screen resize event on iOS version of Google Chrome on mobile devices.

 - AdBlock plugin is preventing Ace of Diamonds card image to display.
 This is because the string value of this card in JavaScript code is *'AD'* and this word is automatically blocked by the plugin.
 This bug does not affect the outcome of the game, it just prevents card image to display.
 It is recommended to disable AdBlock plugin while playing the game.

 <a name="testbugsfixed"></a>